heedproject/rert/README.md

 Please see the [User Guide](RERT_User_Guide_v1.2.pdf) for a better understanding of how to use the tool.

+**Note: The tool has been built with Excel 2018 and Excel 2019 versions.
+It is not backwards compatible with older versions at this time.
+Please use recent versions of Microsoft Excel to use it.**

 Feel free to use the tool and contribute to its ongoing development using github issues and pull requests.